Super Mario Galaxy 2

 First thought: "Holy crap a Certis post!
 He still works here!?"

 My wife and I picked this up on Sunday.
-The Co-op mode has had an overhaul to the point where being "star-bitch" isn't nearly as degrading as it was before, the second player actually has a tangible effect on the game world, and it definitely helps in the tricky bits.
+The Co-op mode has had an overhaul to the point where being "star-Female Doggo" isn't nearly as degrading as it was before, the second player actually has a tangible effect on the game world, and it definitely helps in the tricky bits.
 If you are looking for a good significant other game, this is it!

 Stylez wrote: